tanchu-git/synapse-nyc-taxi/README.md

     );
 ```
 ## Data Ingestion
-When using serverless SQL pool, CETAS is used to create an external table and *export* query results to Azure Storage Blob.
+When using serverless SQL pool, CETAS is used to create an external table and *export* query results to an external storage.
 So *silver* and *gold* tables will be using ```CREATE EXTERNAL TABLE AS SELECT``` clause.

 Using bronze table to create table in silver schema, and ingest data as parquet format into the silver folder in my blob container.
 ```sql